IUN Research Journal

 Introduction

-There is an ongoing subject of argument in academics whether a specific environment (such as rural, hilly, remote etc.) represents a constraint to be removed or offers an opportunity to be celebrated (Newbery et al., 2017).
-Undoubtedly, the remoteness or accessibility of a location matters for general development (entrepreneurship).Nevertheless, the existence of important natural resources, the climate, heritage and the landscape present opportunities (Stathopoulou, S., 2004).
-Many Literatures (Basumatary, M. and Panda, B., 2020; Mishra, S.K., 1999; Ray, B. D. and Baishya, P., 1998; Rao, V. V., 1975) talk about the natural and geographical constraints of Northeast India.
-Nevertheless, Northeast India is a place renowned for its magical beauty and bewildering diversity.
-The lushness of its landscape, geographical and ecological diversity makes the North East quite different from other parts of the subcontinent.
-Among the top five States/UTs with the most forest cover percentage (of their geographical area), three are from the North-East Region.
-The total forest cover in the northeastern states is 1,69,521 sq km, which is 64.66% of the total geographical area of the northeast (India State of Forest Report, 2021).
-A country always needs such green areas and the geographical, agricultural and environmental systems embedded in it for its sustainability (Van der Ploeg et al., 2000).
-While there is a 1,540 sq.km (+0.22%) increase in the forest cover of India over 2019, the region lost 1,020 sq km of forest cover from 2019 to 2021.Hence, there is a challenge of conserving the nature and environment of North-East India without compromising its economic development.
+There is an ongoing subject of argument in academics whether a specific environment (such as rural, hilly, remote etc.) embodies a hindrance or bids opportunities to be recognized and appreciated (Newbery et al., 2017).
+Undoubtedly, the remoteness or accessibility of a location matters for general development (entrepreneurship).Nevertheless, the existence of important natural resources, the climate, heritage, and the landscape present opportunities (Stathopoulou, S., 2004).
+Many literatures (Basumatary, M. and Panda, B., 2020; Mishra, S.K., 1999; Ray, B. D. and Baishya, P., 1998; Rao, V. V., 1975) talk about the natural and geographical constraints of Northeast India.
+Nevertheless, Northeast India is known for its spatial diversity and mesmerizing beauty.
+Its green land, geographical and natural multiplicity sets the Northeast quite dissimilar from other parts of the country.Three states from the northeast region are among the top five states of India in terms of the highest forest cover percentage of their geographical area.According to the India State of Forest Report (2021), northeastern states' total forest cover area is 64.66% of their total geographical area, which is about 1,69,521 sq km.
+A country always needs such green zones and the integrated geographical, agricultural, and environmental systems for sustainability (Van der Ploeg et al., 2000).
+While there is a 1,540 sq.km (+0.22%) increase in the forest cover of India over 2019, the region experienced a loss of 1,020 sq. km forest cover between 2019 and 2021.Hence, there is a challenge of conserving the nature and environment of North-East India without compromising its economic development.

-In the global investors summit, 2023, government has showcased the investment and trade potential of the Northeast Region of India as well as the scope for industrial growth and expansion in the region.
+In the global investors summit, 2023,the government has showcased the investment and trade potential of India’s Northeast Region as well as the scope for industrial growth and expansion in the region.
 Industrial activities can be a possible solution for the economic lag of the region.
-However, despite its popularity as an economic development strategy, the overall contribution of industrial recruitment is highly debated (Deller, S. et al., 2019).
-Industrial activities are mostly found in engagement with the immediate spatial context as merely a location for its activities characterized by profit and mobility (Korsgaard, S. et al., 2015).
+However, the overall contribution of industrialization in terms of employment, especially in terms of local employment, is highly debated (Deller, S. et al., 2019).
+Industrial activities, which are generally motivated by profit and mobility, are mostly found engaging with a spatial context merely as a location for their immediate activities (Korsgaard, S. et al., 2015).
 There are less concerns about the environment and development of the region.
-There are evidences of exploitation of natural resources and shut down of industries once the incentives, scheme, and subsidies in the regions end.
-Uttarakhand is one such example.
-Chand, R. et al. (2017) mentioned that the non-agricultural sector, mainly manufacturing, which shifted to the rural areas, could not bring significant employment gains or reduction in disparity in rural India.
-Further, potential tensions also surround any such development drive: who will move forward and gain profit from new development?
-Will it be investors or grass root farmers or the population who have conserved the environment so far?
+There are evidences of exploitation of natural resources and shutdown of industries once the incentives, scheme, and subsidies in the regions end.
+Uttarakh and is one such example.
+Chand, R.et al. (2017) mentioned that the non-agricultural sector, mainly manufacturing, which shifted to the rural areas, could not bring significant employment gains or reduction in disparity in rural India.
+Further, potential tensions are also embedded in any such development drive: Who will be the major beneficiary of this new development?
+Will it be investors, grassroots farmers, or the population who have conserved the environment so far?
 (Van der Ploeg et al., 2000).The urban based development with focus on industrialization may not benefit the region satisfactorily.
-Hence, this is becoming an ever more serious question that how should the northeast economy deal with the challenges of continued peripherality, low income and less economic activities.
+Hence, this is becoming an ever more serious question: how should the northeast economy deal with the challenges of continued peripherality, low income, and less economic activities?

 North-East Region